 - Dr Allison Silink – UTS Faculty of Law

-The registration fee for this three-day short course in May 2019 was $1,900.00 (including GST); the fee for the 2020 Program will be confirmed in due course.
-A discount of 10% is available to UTS Alumni enrolling in this short course.
+The fee for the 2020 Program is $2,400 including GST.
+A discount of 10% is available to UTS Alumni or UTS Staff enrolling in this short course.

 Note that all registrations are governed by Terms & Conditions.